devareus/Eclectic-Token-Sniper/README.md

 This feature allows you to buy or sell tokens when a transaction is found (either confirmed in the blockchain or in the mempool) that matches certain conditions.
 This can be used to mirror wallets, snipe a token when the token's developer call a certain method in a contract and probably many other uses.
 Once *EclecticSniperBlocks*, *EclecticSniperMempool* or both have been enabled, you can set a list of rules in *EclecticSniperConfiguration*.
 All the conditions in a rule have to be true for the rule to be triggered; usually you'll only set a few.
 The allowed settings are:

 - RuleName: A name for this rule, for your reference (required).
-- Action: Must be *buy* or *sell* (required).
-To sell a token it must be present in the tokens-current.json list at moment of selling (usually bought previously by another rule or snipping method).
+- Action: Can be *buy*, *sell* or *none* (the default value, if not present, is *none*).
+To sell a token it must be present in the tokens-current.json list at moment of selling (usually bought previously by another rule or snipping method). *none* can be used if you only want to use the rule for [Counters](#Counters).

 The bot can obtain the address of the token to buy or sell using one of the following options: